-Rickert has over 25 years of apparel retail, design and management experience.
-At Alvanon, she works with global clients to improve the fit of apparel and improve efficiencies and profitability in product development.
-Rickert held a variety of management positions at Target Corporation, including Group Manager, Product Design and Development.
-She led a team of Textile Engineers and Fabric Managers at Target in the development of raw materials for owned brand apparel, where she was introduced to sustainability.
-Her early career was in fashion design and local manufacturing in Los Angeles.
+Tracy has over 20 years of apparel retail, design, and management experience.
+She held a variety of management positions at Target Corporation, including Group Manager, Product Design and Development, and Project Manager for Missoni for Target Apparel and Home.
+Most recently, Rickert supervised a team of 15 chemical and textile engineers and fabric managers at Target in the development of raw materials for owned brand apparel.
+She also led an industry task force comprised of top retailers with the goal of reducing textile waste in landfills.
 She is a passionate innovator, committed to sustainability initiatives to reduce water, energy, and chemicals in retail and manufacturing.
-Rickert holds a BFA in Fashion Design from Otis College of Art and Design, Los Angeles, Calif.
+Rickert holds a Bachelor of Fine Arts degree in Fashion Design from Otis College of Art and Design, Los Angeles, Calif.

 As a Director of Innovation at DECKERS Brands, Chris Hillyer contributes to the evolution of the product development process as well as leading other innovation projects.
 Chris got his start designing climbing equipment but quickly fell in love with the dynamic pace of footwear design as well as the wide array of materials and processes available.
 His passion for innovation has allowed him to participate in the design of shoes for Olympic athletes, Mountain Bikers and even a penguin.
 With the exciting new tools available to designers, developers and throughout the supply chain, Chris has become focused on re-envisioning the entire product creation process.